AJDev77/Opaque/README.md

 Opaque
 ======
 Opaque: The best of the Internet in one package.
 And it's all for you.
-More information at http://opaquebrowser.com.

 PROJECT STATUS: In development.